 What teachers want parents to know…

 Your kids grow up too fast.
-I am realizing that right now with my boys.
-They are already six.
-They will be starting first grade.
-I only have them for 12 more years, if that, because then the girlfriends will start coming around, and their sports team buddies, or academic team friends.
+We get them pretty much for 18 years, if that, because then the love interest will start coming around, sports team buddies, or academic team friends.
 Spend time with your kids now.
 I see so many parents of recent years who just do anything to have “ME” time.
 I don’t know if this all came from Oprah, or what, but they do whatever they can to dump their kid someplace to have this time.
 What they do during this “me” time has always been a mystery to me.
 I can spot these parents a mile away.
 They consider us “babysitting” so they can go do whatever it is they do in this “me” time, which is way more important than hanging out with their child.
 Please don’t get me wrong.
 I’m not talking about getting to go to the grocery store without everyone, (Tom and I had to make our “family fun day” going to Jungle Jim’s every Saturday, until the boys were about three when one of us was able to handle it ourselves!) or finally, getting to take a jog without pushing the heavy jogging stroller, meeting a friend for lunch, or even sneaking out on a date with your husband.

 I also see parents who are just so desperate to drop their kid someplace, that they just want to believe whatever the program, school, nanny, tells them.
 Please take some time to talk to some other people about children’s programs, and not just believe everything that is put on the internet!
 I was using a gift certificate to Mitchell’s salon I had received from my lovely preschool families for an end of the year gift.
 I was talking to the hairdresser who was working on my hair about her experience with preschools.
 (Her child actually was in a daycare).
 She said they had checked out this place and was very excited about all it had to offer.
 She said she stopped in one day, and found out that she had bought the “hype” that this school was putting out, and the program was nothing like what it was claiming to be.
 She said she moved her child to a different daycare and made sure to do her research.
 Another indicator of a good program, is how long the staff has been working there.
 If there is a high turnover, that usually means there may be something questionable with the program, or their teachers just keep getting pregnant!